-In 2017, Congress passed a joint resolution disapproving the SEC’s disclosure rule under the process authorized in the CRA.
-That resolution nullified the SEC’s rule, but it did not amend the Dodd-Frank Act.
-It did, though, make relevant a provision in the CRA that prohibits an agency from adopting any regulation that is “substantially the same” as one that Congress has disapproved.
-As a result, the SEC still must issue a disclosure regulation, but it cannot issue one that is substantially the same as the old one.
+After the SEC issued its final disclosure rule as required under the Dodd-Frank Act, Congress passed a joint resolution disapproving the rule under the process authorized in the CRA.
+Although that disapproval resolution nullified the SEC’s rule, it did not amend the Dodd-Frank Act nor eliminate the statutory command that the SEC adopt a disclosure rule like the very one that Congress had disapproved.
+Yet the passage of the CRA resolution did trigger a provision in the CRA that prohibits an agency from adopting any subsequent regulation that is “substantially the same” as one that Congress has disapproved.
+The SEC, in other words, still needed to issue a disclosure regulation, but it could not issue one that was substantially the same as the old one.

 Administrative law, statutory interpretation, legislative oversight, enabling legislation, organic statute, mandated regulation, Securities & Exchange Commission, Dodd-Frank Act, resource extraction disclosure rule, congressional nullification, agency discretion, canons of construction

-Coglianese, Cary, "Solving the Congressional Review Act’s Conundrum" (2020).
-Faculty Scholarship at Penn Law.
+Coglianese, Cary, "Solving the Congressional Review Act’s Conundrum" (2022).
+Faculty Scholarship at Penn Carey Law.
 2166.